Looking For quality elementary resources? Click here ➔

 And these catapults would be an absolute hit with any middle school grade!

-Exchanging Valentine cards is a tradition in many schools and something students look forward to, even in the upper elementary grades.
+Exchanging Valentine’s cards is a tradition in many schools and something students look forward to, even in the upper elementary grades.

 Big Helpers to Little Kids

-This idea originally came from my friend, Leigh, The Applicious Teacher.
-You can find her post about it and grab Leigh’s free Heart Print poem right here.
+This idea initially came from my friend, Leigh, The Applicious Teacher.
+You can find her post about it and grab Leigh’s free Heart Print poem here.

 We’ve connected to math and science, and finally, I’d like to share a free “Would You Rather” writing prompt resource with you!
 My kids are obsessed with these questions.
 We start every day with one.